Raid of Arizona home over child with fever shows limits of parental rights

 “They treated us like criminals, busting in our door,” the boy's father, Brooks Bryce, told a local television station.
 “I mean, I don’t know what kind of trauma that did to my kids.”

-Chandler police have recommended to prosecutors that they file child abuse charges against the Bryce and Beck, who were not arrested as a result of the incident.
+Chandler police have recommended to prosecutors that they file child abuse charges against Bryce and Beck, who were not arrested.

 Beck's reluctance to take her son to a hospital because he was purportedly not vaccinated may have been unfounded, according to James Hodge, a professor of public health law and ethics at the Arizona State University Sandra Day O'Connor College of Law.
 He pointed out that Arizona allows parents to opt out of vaccinations for philosophical, religious or medical reasons.